Crisp and flaky pastry filled with deliciously spiced chicken. These Chicken Balti Pies are a fantastic lunchtime treat that are simple to make.

 Leave the chicken to one side to cool slightly while you prepare the pastry.
 Preheat the oven to 170ºC (fan assisted 190ºC non fan)

-Unroll the pastry and cut each sheet into 8 rectangles
+Unroll the pastry and cut each sheet into 8 rectangles so you have 16 rectangles

 Add one large spoon of the chicken filling to the centre of 8 out of the 16 rectangles.
 Make sure you leave a small border around the outside of each rectangle